-During Microsoft Build 2019 conference many people asked about the future of UWP because there were very few sessions dedicated to it.
-It may look like nothing new is happening, but the opposite is the truth.
-Microsoft is changing architecture of the whole stack.
-The visual layer is being decoupled from the operating system and ahead-of-time compiler with .NET implementation are being merged with .NET Core.
+During the Microsoft Build 2019 conference, many people asked about the future of UWP because there were very few sessions dedicated to it.
+It may look like nothing new is happening, but the opposite is true.
+Microsoft is changing the architecture of the whole stack.
+The visual layer is being decoupled from the operating system, and the ahead-of-time compiler with .NET implementation is being merged with .NET Core.
 Things are moving forward.

 .NET 5

-The biggest announcement of the conference was an introduction of .NET 5.
+The biggest announcement of the conference was the introduction of .NET 5.
 It is Microsoft’s silver bullet for software development and therefore also the future of UWP.
-These are words of Scott Hunter, Director Program Management of .NET, from .NET Today and Tomorrow interview:
+These are the words of Scott Hunter, Director of Program Management for .NET, from the .NET Today and Tomorrow interview:

-UWP developers will no longer be an isolated island with its own .NET Framework profile.
+UWP developers will no longer be an isolated island with their own .NET Framework profile.
 Human resources needed to keep UWP up-to-date with the latest .NET Standard could be moved to UWP XAML.
-AOT compilation will be responsibility of .NET 5.
-Anders Hejlsberg, author of Turbo Pascal, Delphi, C# and TypeScript, said in the 'Look Back' on C# interview:
+AOT compilation will be the responsibility of .NET 5.
+Anders Hejlsberg, author of Turbo Pascal, Delphi, C#, and TypeScript, said in the 'Look Back' on C# interview:

 Probably the biggest influence was when we added generics which was from .NET 1.0 to .NET 2.0.
 That was a big change and had a lot of new opcodes in the runtime and new metadata format and so forth.
 But then we made (what I think in retrospective was probably a mistake) in sense that .NET runtime is a Windows component and it ships with the Windows operating system and it cannot run side by side with other versions of .NET.
 And that in a sense put handcuffs on evolving anything in the runtime.
 And there was a number of years we really band over backwards to do everything in the compiler instead in the runtime.
 But now with .NET Core we finally got where I think we should be in the first place, which is runtime can install in directory, run side by side, you can delete it and its gone, it is like it never was on your machine.
 At that point you can have different capabilities in the runtime and we start to look at things we could not have done before.

-All the good things of .NET Core will be also available for UWP apps.
-And there is a lot of things like gRPC or Java interoperability.
+All the good things of .NET Core will also be available for UWP apps.
+And there are a lot of things like gRPC or Java interoperability.

 WinUI